proshir/NestJS_RESTAPI/README.md

 # Description
 This project was a test for entry into the payever company, and I was accepted.

-The goal was to build a rest api system with nodejs to manage the user database with rabbit mq to send events.
+Aim to create a REST application using the NestJS framework, MongoDB and RabbitMQ.
+Implement endpoints for user creation, retrieval, and avatar management.
+Ensure slant compliance, successful builds, and unit/functional test coverage.

 ## Installation